-Permits for plumbing and fire suppression work are only issued to a licensed master plumber (LMP) or licensed master fire suppression contractor (LFSC).
+Permits for plumbing and fire suppression work are only issued to a Licensed Master Plumber (LMP) or Licensed Master Fire Suppression Contractor (LFSC).
 Only these licensees – or the employees they supervise – may work on piping systems.
 The Department issues LMP licenses to contractors qualified to perform plumbing, standpipe and sprinkler work (for less than 30 heads).
 A contractor working on a sprinkler system or standpipe must be an LFSC.
-(See NYC Construction Codes §28-408.1 and §28-410.1)

 Plumbing contractors must be qualified to do the plumbing work they were hired to perform because improper work can create serious danger.
 For example:

-Starting July 2019, all plumbing job filing and permit request must be submitted in DOB NOW: Build.
-Applicants can no longer submit paper filing to the Department.
+All plumbing job filing and permit request must be submitted in DOB NOW: Build.
+Applicants can no longer submit paper filings to the Department.
 As a result all stakeholders, such as Registered Design Professionals, Licensed Master Plumber and Owners associated with a job filing will need to first register in eFiling in order to submit a filing or permit request in DOB NOW: Build.
 If previously registered in eFiling, use the existing eFiling username and password to access DOB NOW: Build.
-Owners will be required to access the system in order to provide approval for the filing.
+Owners will be required to access the system to provide approval for the filing.

 For those permits where the expiration date is less than one year from date of issuance because of expiration of an insurance or the license, the permit will now be extended automatically at no cost if the insurance or license is renewed before the expiration date.

-Once the project is completed, PEs or RAs must have a final inspection, and plumbers need all inspections and tests completed and final plumbing sign-off.
-Schedule an inspection online in DOB NOW: Inspection.
-(In some cases, PEs or RAs may inspect their completed projects to confirm that the work meets their filed plans and complies with all applicable laws.)
-After sign-off or notification of completion in DOB NOW: Inspection, the applicant can request a Letter of Completion in DOB NOW: Build.
+Once the project is completed, PEs or RAs must have a final inspection, and LMPs need all inspections and tests completed and final plumbing sign-off.
+Schedule an inspection online in DOB NOW: Inspections.
+In some cases, PEs or RAs may inspect their completed projects to confirm that the work meets their filed plans and complies with all applicable laws.
+After sign-off or notification of completion in DOB NOW: Inspections, the applicant can request a Letter of Completion in DOB NOW: Build.